ateeqdev/web3_of_the_day/README.md

 # Proof of Passion (Blockchain)

 Journal of my learning progress in blockchain

+#### March 31, 2022 (Day 87): Solidity: Minimal Proxy Contract

+instead of deploying a huge contract multiple times, we just deploy a super-cheap minimal proxy contract that points to the huge contract already on chain.
+All the proxy contract will do is delegate all calls to the implementatio

-#### March 230, 2022 (Day 86): Solidity: Check if the sender is a contract
+#### March 30, 2022 (Day 86): Solidity: Check if the sender is a contract

 If assembly code `extcodesize(address)` where address is msg.sender is greater than 0, it is a contract, otherwise, sender is a regular account.
 Note that, if the external contract is calling the contract from it's constructor, the above will return 0 and the victim contract may assume that the call is made by a human